diagrams-web/diagrams-xtd/docs/guides/cluster.md

 title: Clusters
 ---

-Cluster allows you group (or clustering) the nodes in an isolated group.
+`Cluster` allows you to group (or cluster) nodes in an isolated group.

 ## Basic

-Cluster represents a local cluster context.
+`Cluster` represents a local cluster context.

-You can create a cluster context with Cluster class.
-And you can also connect the nodes in a cluster to other nodes outside a cluster.
+You can create a cluster context using the `Cluster` class.
+You can also connect the nodes in a cluster to other nodes outside a cluster.

 ```python
 from diagrams import Cluster, Diagram